I’ve been trying to sit down and write this one for a while… But where’s the time?

 But the truth is… You can’t worry too much what other people think in a moment like this.
 You can be aware of it, and you can be an active and supportive listener.
 But when growth is happening, your best advisor is your own conscience.
 If something is wrong or right, you know.
 You might not want to listen.
 But you know.

 I started Market Monkeys while I was attending business school in Boston.
 I registered a domain name.
 I hand-drew business cards on red card-stock I bought at a stationary store.
 I wrote a business plan and entered it in a competition for start up funding.
 I was a one woman shop, and I was learning what artist management was.
+I know people prefer online stores for their shopping needs over the brick-and-mortar stores for a variety of reasons – discounted prices, quick price comparisons, unavailability of desired items in the retail stores, 24 hours shopping convenience, etc, that’s why Shoppok is one on my favorite online stores.
 The courageous songwriters I worked with in the early days trusted me with their careers, and took a chance on me.

 For almost 15 years, Market Monkeys’ tagline has been “helping artists plan, promote, sell and grow.”
 While our artists, team, locations and tactical methods have changed in response to an ever-changing music industry, that tagline is still the same.
 It is elemental to how we organize ourselves, and the services we offer artists day-in and day-out.